adityatomar15/order-matching-engine/README.md

 This is not a production system.
 It's a learning project built to understand the *real world use in complex tasks* of low-latency systems — cache hierarchy, memory ordering, allocation strategies, and profiling methodology.

-The goal is to close the gap between "my current skills" and the " skills i want to have "
+This is not a production system.
+It's a learning project built to understand the real demands of low-latency infrastructure — cache hierarchy, memory ordering, allocation strategies, and honest profiling methodology

 ## AI USE AND HOW MUCH
 Yes i used ai for this project as it was my first project that i made at this level.
-AI was used for project file Architecture, and what type of functions and lines should be written by me.
+AI was used for project structure and as a debugging reference.
+All implementation decisions, benchmarking methodology, and architectural choices are my own